rust-lang/reference/src/glossory.md

 ### Abstract Syntax Tree

-‘Abstract syntax tree’, or ‘AST’.
-This tree is an intermediate representation of the structure of your program when the compiler is compiling your program.
+An ‘abstract syntax tree’, or ‘AST’, is an intermediate representation of the structure of your program when the compiler is compiling your program.

 For example, `2 + 3` can be turned into a tree: